Easter travel: Rail and Tube closures set to disrupt travelling plans

 Many air passengers have already experienced a bad start to their holidays, after 1,000 UK flights were cancelled.

-British Airways and Easyjet blamed staff shortages for the problems.
+British Airways and EasyJet blamed staff shortages for the problems.

 Mr Calder said "over-optimism on the part of the airlines" was to blame for the delays, and warned air travel could be problematic throughout the holidays.